cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ## To run all tests

 - Run `npm test` from the root directory.
+- If you are missing a test file in the coverage report, you may need to clear the test cache by running `npm run test:clean` from the client and / or server DIR.

+  This is also one of the pre-commit hook but it is also advisable to run it at least once a week.

 ## Package management

 - We use NPM for package management.
 - To install a new package, use `npm install --save package-name` inside either the client or server directory.
-- Use `npm run bootstrap` at the root directory to have all packages installed.
-Alternatively, run `npm ci` in the client and server directory.
+- Use `npm run bootstrap` at the root directory to have all packages installed and updated.
+- Alternatively, run `npm ci` in the client and server directory.

+  ### Updating Packages
+- To update a single module, use the command `npm update <package -name>`

 ## Module Aliasing